-- 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 30 minutes horizontal fire resistance between dwellings.
+- The building is designed to provide as a minimum 1-hour vertical fire resistance and 30 minutes horizontal fire resistance between dwellings.
 This is not possible in communal areas due to the open plan staircase. - 2) The premise does not have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire in communal areas due to the open plan staircase. - 3) There are no communal doors fitted with automatic closing devices other than the final exit doors.
 These are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 4) The service cupboard door to the ground floor contains resident's meters, is not fire rated but is secured by budget lock.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s).

+4) Service cupboard door is a nominal timber fire door